jasonsiders/apex-database-layer/docs/DML.md

 ### Validating DML Operations

 The `MockDml` class does not _actually_ manipulate records in the Salesforce database, so you cannot use SOQL to retrieve changes.
-Instead, use the MockDml's `MockDatabase` to reference records that were manipulated by `MockDml`.
+Instead, use the MockDml's mock `Database` object to reference records that were manipulated by `MockDml`.

-This class consists of several `History` objects, one for each major DML operation.
-You can reference these through static getter properties:
+The mock database (`MockDml.Database`) consists of several `History` objects, one for each major DML operation.
+You can reference the database these through static getter properties:

 - `MockDml.CONVERTED`
 - `MockDml.DELETED`